 Additional tests to identify the cause

 Sometimes genetic testing and chromosome analysis

-Doctors suspect premature menopause when women younger than 40 have menopausal symptoms or cannot become pregnant.
+Doctors suspect premature menopause when a woman younger than 40 has menopausal symptoms, or few or no periods, or cannot become pregnant.

-A pregnancy test is done, and levels of estrogen and follicle-stimulating hormone (which stimulates the ovaries to produce estrogen and progesterone) are measured weekly for several weeks to confirm the diagnosis of premature menopause.
+A pregnancy test is done to make sure that pregnancy is not the reason for periods stopping.
+Then, levels of estrogen and follicle-stimulating hormone (which stimulates the ovaries to produce estrogen and progesterone) are measured.
+These measurements may need to be repeated weekly for several weeks to confirm the diagnosis of premature menopause.

 Bone density may be measured to check for osteoporosis.